How to Pass the NCLEX-RN®: The Osmosis Ultimate Guide

 Communication and documentation

 Nurses are expected to continue learning throughout their careers, as well as educate their patients and their families.
-With Osmosis, you're set up for life-long learning, and you'll find that our videos can be an excellent resource for patients looking to understand their illness in a visual way.
+With Osmosis, you're set up for life-long learning, and you'll find that our videos can be an excellent resource for clients looking to understand their illness in a visual way.

 Culture and spirituality